metamn/react/content/blog/on-design-systems-3/index.md

 Once everything is programmable, it becomes standard, classic software development.

-Where well-known, battle-tested theory and practice &mdash; API, Framework &mdash; apply, and where consistency and scalability is solved.
+Where well-known, battle-tested theory and practice &mdash; API, Framework &mdash; apply, to solve consistency and scalability.

 ## Resources